HomeAfrican SafarisAfrican Safari Guide

 • Enjoy the national park with one of the best panoramic views of Mount Kilimanjaro

-• Explore the wilderness to find the variety of wildlife in a park home to the Big Five
+• Explore the wilderness to find the variety of wildlife in a park that’s home to the Big Five

-• Indulge in the natural landscapes of Kenya as you venture through one of Africa’s most scenic national parks.
+• Indulge in the natural landscapes of Kenya as you venture through one of Africa’s most scenic national parks

 When to visit: The drier months of the Southern Hemisphere’s winter are prime time to experience this part of Kenya.
 Visit anytime from the end of May to the end of September and discover mild days and cool nights, with quality game viewing guaranteed.

-Masai Mara
+Maasai Mara

 Highlights of the park: